0xHamy/0xhamy-cybersci-2025/README.md

 The web app is going to have all these pages:
 - Uploads
     - Showing all uploads & unzipped files with button to open it using a web browser explorer
-- Builder page
-    - A page where you can interact with the builder through web
 - file_upload endpoint